Ask a doctor about a prescription for MEROPENEM KERN PHARMA 1000 mg POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Do not refrigerate or freeze the reconstituted solution.

-Medicines should not be disposed of through the drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medication.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

 Composition of Meropenem Kern Pharma

-Appearance of the product and contents of the package
+Appearance of the Product and Container Content

-Meropenem Kern Pharma is a white to light yellow crystalline powder, for solution for injection or for infusion in a glass vial sealed with a rubber stopper and an aluminum flip-off cap.
+Meropenem Kern Pharma is a white to light yellow crystalline powder, for solution for injection or for infusion in a sealed glass vial with a rubber stopper and an aluminum flip-off cap.
 It is presented in packs of 1 or 10 vials.

 Only some pack sizes may be marketed.